CMU-ARM/lab-baxter-safety/README.md

 ## Usage
 ### Editing Parameters
-To edit the safety parameters, see the parameters.yml file in the scripts folder
+To edit the safety parameters, see the parameters.yml file

 ### Running Safety Node
 ```